 Due to the cosmopolitan nature of Auckland, there are diverse food options available when eating out.
 You’re never too far from the sea when in Auckland, and due to the warm climate the water is ideal for swimming, scuba diving and surfing.
 If you are looking for a cosmopolitan city, with beautiful scenery and beaches, then Auckland is the place for you.

 Wellington, the capital of New Zealand is situated on the North Island.
 Although it is the capital, it is the third-largest city in New Zealand by population, behind Auckland and Christchurch, meaning it’s not even the largest city in the South Island!

 The climate in Wellington is generally moderate all year round.
 The summers are warm and the winters are mild.
 Wellington is known to have a cafe culture, and the restaurants have diverse options as well as those that have a New Zealand style.

 Comparative to other parts of New Zealand, the house prices in Wellington are high and are increasing.
 It has a good mix of gentle pace of life with dramatic scenery, a vibrant lifestyle and loads to do.
 There are over 100 parks and playgrounds in Wellington if you need to escape the city.

-Situated on the North Island, Napier is known for its Mediterranean climate and beachside location.
+Situated in the North Island, Napier is known for its Mediterranean climate and beachside location.
 After a large earthquake destroyed much of the city in 1931, it was rebuilt in the style of times and is often referred to as looking like a 1930’s film set.
-For this reason, it is famous as the location of the most complete collections of Art Deco buildings in the world.
+For this reason it is famous as the location of the most complete collections of Art Deco buildings in the world.

 Due to the Mediterranean climate, Napier is also famous as a producer of local wines, particularly Pinot Gris and Syrah.
 Adding to the Mediterranean feel are the cafes and restaurants.
 Because of its coastal location, for beachside property you will be paying a lot more when renting or buying than other areas of New Zealand.